lumeland/lume.land/cms/configuration/options.md

 ### basePath

 The public base path of the CMS.
-Lume adapter set this value to `/admin`.
+Lume automatically set this value to `/admin`.

 ## site